prisms-center/CASMcode_global/CONTRIBUTE.md

 When C++ files have been added or removed from `include/`, `src/`, or `tests/`, then `CMakeLists.txt` may be updated from the `CMakeLists.txt.in` template using:

       python make_CMakeLists.py

+#### C++ style

+- When in doubt, refer to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)
+- Use doxygen for comments.
+- Fit in to the existing style for a particular file

 ## Adding tests